 - legal;

-- accounting and auditing;
+- · accounting and auditing;

-- consulting;
+- · consulting;

-- · education and training;
+- education and training;

-- research and development;

-- architect;
+- · architect;

 - appraisal;

-- management and administration.
+- · management and administration.

 5. Subcontract expenses (include contract labour, contract work and custom work)

 Subcontract expense refers to the purchasing of services from outside of the company rather than providing them in-house.